Hesperian Health Guides

 Infection of the ear canal caused by objects or water in the ear canal

-Infection in the outer ear can be caused by insects, wax, water, or other material getting into the ear, or if a child scratches inside the ear with something (like a small stick).
-This infection of the ear canal is more common in adults than in children.
+Infection in the outer ear can be caused by insects, wax, water, or other material getting into the ear, or if a child scratches inside the ear.
+This infection is more common in adults than in children.

 Signs: